Gokul190902/C-Hackerrank/README.md

 # C-Hackerrank
-Code of problems that i have solved
+Code of problems that i have solved and found it worth sharing